RosieLane1023/git_workshop/key_commands.md

-git checkout -b branch_name    start a new branch from whichever file your head is currently in. git branch        tells you branch info - what branch you are on, and which others exist. git checkout new_branch    can also use this to move head between branches
+git checkout -b branch_name    start a new branch from whichever file your head is currently in. git branch        tells you branch info - what branch you are on, and which others exist. git checkout new_branch    can also use this to move head between branches git mv something.md background.md    moves or renames something to background

+git push   pushes your changes from your computer into the cloud git pull   pulls changes from the cloud onto your computer

+useful to know:
+.git directory will be corrupted and break if used with another version of git.